 Title: Injecting, blowing or spraying insulation to framed sections of buildings in the workplace

 Additional information about this unit

 Assessment Guida nce This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.

-Treatments
+ProQual Level 3 NVQ Diploma in Insulation and Building Treatments

 One of the following:

 Injected

 Blown

 Sprayed

-Sector Subject Are as 5.2 Building and Construction
+Sector Subject Are eas 5.2 Building and Construction

 Availability for use Shared unit

 Unit guided learni ng hours 120

 Assessment 10